Patrolman Donald Martin | Cincinnati Police Division

 DEATH

 Patrolman Martin was survived by his wife, Aletha Gail (Langley) Martin, both his parents, and all of his siblings.
 His funeral was presided over by Reverend Arthur Scheidt at the Concordia Lutheran Church at 1524 Race Street.
-The pallbearers were Patrolmen Jerry Berry, Carl Goodin, Milton Dills, John Edwards, Charles Veite, and Orville Clark.
+The pallbearers were District 7 Patrolmen Jerry Berry, Carl Goodin, Milton Dills, John Edwards, Charles Veite, and Orville Clark.
 He was buried in the Arlington Memorial Gardens in Springfield Township.
 His headstone carries a brass disc bearing the seal of the Fraternal Order of Police, and upon it the motto “Justidus / Libertatum” — “Justice and Liberty.”

 INVESTIGATION

 When Walls was released from prison on October 11, 1963 the detectives met him at the door and interrogated him again.
-Again he held fast to his story.
+Again, he held fast to his story.
 They did not attempt a polygraph because prison psychiatrists judged that he was not a fit candidate (which probably meant that he was diagnosed as a psychopath).
 The trail went cold again, though the detectives would forever believe Walls was the assassin.

-Then, during February 2005, 44 years after the murder, a tipster called CrimeStoppers with information.
+Then, during February 2005, 44 years after the murder, a tipster called Crime Stoppers with information.
 The Crime Stoppers investigators brought it to the attention of their boss, the Major Offenders Unit Commander, Lieutenant Stephen Kramer, who took it to the Homicide Unit Commander, Lieutenant Michael Zwick.
 Lieutenant Zwick assigned two Homicide Unit investigators, Officers Kurt Ballman and Jeff Schare, neither of whom had been born yet when Patrolman Martin was slain.

 Walter Walls had died six months earlier.
 Jesse Walls was also dead.
 The Homicide investigators talked to Walter’s son and daughter who were, for the first time in their lives, not in mortal fear of Walter Walls.
 They related what they had heard over the years from their father and uncle.
 More importantly, they told of his assertion that he put the last shot into Patrolman Martin behind his left ear; a detail that had never been disclosed and therefore only the killer would know.
-The Homicide Unit and Hamilton County Prosecutor closed the case by the “death of the offender”, Walter Walls.
+The Homicide Unit and Hamilton County Prosecutor closed the case by the “death of the offender,” Walter Walls.

 EPILOGUE

-Mrs. Martin, after the murder, without a job, a child, or a husband, was reinstated to her position with the Police Division on March 20, 1961.
+Mrs. Martin, now without a job, a child, or a husband, was reinstated to her position with the Police Division on March 20, 1961.
 Her status was converted from “resigned” to “leave of absence” so that she did not lose her seniority benefits having been employed there since 1953.
-She met Thomas Fegan at the coffee shop at City Hall and she remarried during August 1962.
-By 1963, Mr. Fegan was offered a job in Michigan and they moved there and raised a family.